 43 NORAD.
 2012.
 Mainstreaming Disability in the New Development Paradigm: Evaluation of Norwegian Support to Promote the Rights of Persons with Disabilities - Nepal Country Report.
-Norway: Norwegian Agency for Development Cooperation, pp. x-xii existence, thus promoting discrimination and exploitation at the family, societal, and national political level.
+Norway: Norwegian Agency for Development Cooperation, pp. x-xii awareness about the anti-untouchability law.
+There are some Dalit people in the army and police forces but they continue to be treated unequally and are discriminated against.
+Dalits are poorly represented in State affairs in general.
+Women, PWDs, Muslims, and gender and sexual minorities are viewed as people from the lower strata of society.
+These cultural norms and values deny their identity and existence, thus promoting discrimination and exploitation at the family, societal, and national political level.

-44 Promoting the rights of Persons with Disabilities, Plan Nepal's Experience in the Social Inclusion and Non-discrimination Project, Paper presented at Conference on Disability-Inclusive MDGs and Aid Effectiveness, UNESCAP and LCD, 15-16 March 2012, Bangkok, Thailand
+44 Promoting the rights of Persons with Disabilities, Plan Nepal's Experience in the Social Inclusion and Nondiscrimination Project, Paper presented at Conference on Disability-Inclusive MDGs and Aid Effectiveness, UNESCAP and LCD, 15-16 March 2012, Bangkok, Thailand